evansosenko/legacy.evansosenko.com/README.md

 ### Syntax Highlighting

-Syntax highlighting is handled by [Prism].
+Syntax highlighting is handled by [Prism] on any page that sets `page.code` true.

-Additional languages and plugins should be loaded in `src/_assets/javascripts/main.js` as needed.
+Additional languages and plugins are loaded in `src/_assets/javascripts/vendor/prism.js`.

 [Prism]: https://gist.github.com/